 If parts or accessories are missing, offer to ship them immediately, offer a discount, or send a postage-paid box for return shipping.

 If the wrong item was sent, send a replacement item immediately, and include a postage-paid box for return shipping.

 Remember, you are responsible for ensuring the item arrives to the buyer safely, so try to resolve the issue quickly without inconveniencing the buyer.

-The number of eBay Buyer Protection and PayPal Buyer Protection cases opened on your transactions and closed without seller resolution can affect your seller status.
+The number of eBay Money Back Guarantee and PayPal Purchase Protection cases opened on your transactions and closed without seller resolution can affect your seller status.
 Learn more about case requirements in the Understanding the Seller Dashboard section of the Seller Dashboard help page.